Fundacio-i2CAT/SIEVA/README.md

 curl http://127.0.0.1:8081/predict?predict_idxs=["classification_validate_dataset"]
 ```

 Call this endpoint to perform a prediction with the pre-trained model over the indexes provided as a parameter.
-Again, if the datasets are stored in the `elasticsearch` database, a connection through the VPN is required.

 **`parameters`** : `predict_idxs` -> List made out of [_predict-index0_, _predict-index1_, ...]